kbsali/php-redmine-api/docs/usage.md

 ## Error handling

-Every thrown exception will implement the interface `Redmine\Exception`.
-This way you can catch all Redmine specific exceptions.
+Every exception implement the interface `Redmine\Exception` making it easy to catch Redmine specific issues.

 > :bulb: The `Redmine\Exception` interface was introduced in `v2.1.0`.